influxdata/influxdb/query/docs/SPEC.md

 Range filters records based on provided time bounds.
 Each input tables records are filtered to contain only records that exist within the time bounds.
-Each input table's partition key value is modified to fit within the time bounds.
+Each input table's group key value is modified to fit within the time bounds.
 Tables where all records exists outside the time bounds are filtered entirely.